responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/MixUpDataCalibration.md

 - It can **detect outliers** and warn the user that something strange is happening.
 - It can improve the **robustness of the model** by ensuring that prediction confidence accurately reflects the underlying uncertainty, leading to more reliable decisions in critical situations.

-**To sum it up, a well calibrated model is a reliable coworker aware of its own capacities, and promotes fairness by preventing overconfident, biased predictions.**
+**To sum it up, a well calibrated model is a reliable coworker aware of its own capacities.**

 ### 2.2.
 Calibration Metrics